Pricing architecture

 6 additional exit events

-Software Pricing Partners designs and implements pricing architecture for B2B software companies — the licensing, packaging, and pricing decisions that determine how revenue is captured.
-SPP combines deep pricing expertise with LevelSetter, a platform that turns strategy into operational infrastructure your team runs every day.
+SPP designs and operates pricing architecture for B2B software companies: the licensing, pricing, and packaging models that determine how revenue is captured.
+SPP combines deep pricing expertise with LevelSetter, the management platform that runs alongside your existing CRM and quoting systems and turns strategy into operational infrastructure your team runs every day.

-400+ client engagements across 40+ industries.
-50+ clients experienced exit events post-engagement, with $134.9B in documented exit value.
+$481B+ in transaction data analyzed across 40+ B2B software industries.
+50+ client exit events with the pricing architecture still in operation, totaling $134.9B in documented combined value.
 Acquirers include Dell, Oracle, IBM, Siemens, Schneider Electric, Vista Equity, Thoma Bravo, and Francisco Partners.
+Read the BambooHR case study or see how the methodology works.

 Most pricing consultancies deliver a recommendation and leave.
-SPP builds the architecture and stays to run it through LevelSetter — the platform your team operates for ongoing pricing governance, deal simulation, and performance monitoring.
-Strategy and infrastructure from the same team, neither handed off.
+SPP builds the architecture and ships it into LevelSetter, the platform your team runs for ongoing pricing governance, deal simulation, and continuous validation of pricing assumptions in the field.
+See what makes SPP different or read about how this approach reduces strategic pricing risk.

 See what the architecture looks like for your business.

-The same pricing methodology behind $134.9B in exit value — applied to your licensing, packaging, and pricing decisions.
+The same pricing methodology behind $134.9B in documented exit value, applied to your licensing, pricing, and packaging decisions.
+Talk to a pricing expert, or see how the Define / Deploy / Defend methodology works.